 Newcomers to our church are seeking a religious home, a place for fellowship, an opportunity to serve, a religious education for their children, or a place in which they are free to explore their own spirituality.
 We’re glad that you found us, and we invite you to get to know our Beloved Community!

 …are at 10:00am each Sunday.

 …at 2100 Half Day Road, ½ mile east of I94 and 1 mile west of Waukegan Road on the north side of the road.
 Our driveway is on the west side of the building and if you keep going up the hill and around the building you’ll find visitor parking in our main parking lot.

 Once through our front doors you’ll be greeted by one of our members.
 Fill out our visitor form and put on a name tag.
 That way people will be sure to greet you!

 Bringing the family?

-If you have children, you will want to come a few minutes early so Charlotta Koppanyi, our Director of Religious Education, can help you settle your children into the appropriate class.
+If you have children, you will want to come a few minutes early so you can get them settled into the appropriate Religious Education class.
 If they would rather stay with you in the worship service, that’s okay too!

 Our Sunday services are about an hour in length, and are filled with wonderful music.
 Our talented professional singers, wonderful choir, and lively Junior Choir add to services regularly.
 We also have frequent musical guests and events.